 Three things make today’s division unique, though.
 First, the enormous size, and even more importantly reach and power, of today’s government effectively require that everyone be involved in politics.
 Prior to the modern era, a citizen who simply wanted to live his life, not be involved in politics and not interact with the government would find that quite easy.
 Not today.
 Whether you are interested in the government or not, the government is interested in you.
 It is interested in aggressively taxing you, regulating you, surveilling you, and making sure you jump to it, or be ruined and branded a thought criminal, when members of Approved Grievance Groups demand you bake them a wedding cake.
 This dominance of the government of everyday personal life is totally unprecedented in American history, and it multiplies the impact of any political division.

 Second, extreme ignorance and irrationality characterize the vast majority of political discourse today.
 In any prior American era, an uneducated person who offered neither reasoning nor evidence would not have dared to offer his opinion in the public square, for he would have been laughed at and humiliated by all other participants.
-“Delete your account,” or its 19th Century equivalent, was not considered a suitable riposte in the days when thousands came to see, follow, and discuss the hours-long Lincoln-Douglas debates.
+“Delete your account,” or its nineteenth-century equivalent, was not considered a suitable riposte in the days when thousands came to see, follow, and discuss the hours-long Lincoln-Douglas debates.
 Nobody thought the opinions of ignorant and unintelligent entertainers were of any importance or consequence.
-Nobody would have thought, much less put forward, the idea that traits such as skin color or activity in the bedroom were qualifications for societal acclaim and reward, while accomplishments by those with the wrong skin color or wrong social views were the mere happenstance of their supposed “privilege.”
+Nobody would have thought, much less put forward, the idea that traits such as the right skin color or activity in the bedroom were substitutes for accomplishment, qualifications for societal acclaim and reward, while actual accomplishments by those with the wrong skin color or wrong social views were the mere happenstance of their supposed “privilege.”
+(That racism existed and even dominated in some areas is not to the contrary; racism does not pretend that the right skin color shows accomplishment, but claims inherent superiority.)
 If you did voice such ideas, you would have been punched in the face to general applause, or sent for psychiatric evaluation (by a doctor who recognized gender dysphoria not as a sign of virtue, but rather as a severe mental illness).
 Failure to follow basic logic was a one-way ticket to ignominy and obscurity in any national political actor—or it would have been, had any such mental defectives aspired to national office.
 Today, all these gross defects are the norm, further reducing any common ground.

 Third, America’s political participants (those that can reason, that is) no longer share in any way a common vision of the human good and of human nature.
 In past generations, the idea that human nature was infinitely malleable, and that remaking humanity was desirable in the pursuit both of extreme individualism and of allowing the State to mold correct thought and action, would have been regarded by all as the pernicious fruit of unclean nihilist philosophers.
 Not today.
 And in past generations, that human good could be accomplished by everybody being wholly dominated by the State was regarded by all as antithetical to the bedrock of America.
 Not today.
 That so few core beliefs are held in common further exacerbates division.